Law enforcement plays a vital role in helping protect the integrity of sport.

 We signed Memorandum of Understandings (MoU) with state and territory police including the Australian Federal Police.

-These MoUs will help to build partnerships and abilities.
-They'll improve how we find and respond to emerging sport integrity threats and law enforcement to help our agency protect sport from crime.
+- They improve how we find and respond to emerging sport integrity threats and law enforcement, to help our agency protect sport from crime.

 Law Enforcement Conference